Loading...

 And the tools and materials I'd use, certainly the material would be upholstered, so it would be a textile.

-So I'd probably use metal legs and a metal infrastructure.
+And then I'd want my chair to be durable, so I'd probably use metal legs and a metal infrastructure.

-And the tools to make that would of course be things such as hammers and nails to put this together.
+And the tools to make that would, of course, be things such as hammers and nails to put this together.

 Pause the video and start planning.